-As our leases generally do not provide an implicit rate, we used our incremental borrowing rate in determining the present value of lease payments.
-The incremental borrowing rate was a hypothetical rate based on an understanding of what we could borrow from a third-party lender, on a collateralized basis, over a similar term, and in an amount that approximates the value of our future lease payments.
-We used a portfolio approach and applied a single discount rate to all of our leases.
+As our leases generally do not provide an implicit rate, our incremental borrowing rate is used to determine the present value of lease payments.
+The incremental borrowing rate was a hypothetical rate based on an understanding of what we could borrow from a third-party lender, on a collateralized basis, over a similar term, and in an amount that approximates the value of the future lease payments at the lease commitment date.

 Operating lease costs are recognized on a straight-line basis over the lease term and are included in selling and administrative expenses.
 Variable lease payments that do not depend on a rate or index, payments associated with non-lease components, and short-term rentals (leases with terms less than 12 months) are expensed as incurred.
-See Note 8.
+See Note 7.

 Goodwill - Goodwill represents the excess of the purchase price over fair value of identifiable net assets acquired from a business acquisition.
 Goodwill is not amortized, but is reviewed for impairment on an annual basis and between annual tests if indicators of impairment are present.
-Our goodwill primarily resulted from the 2011 acquisition of the BOGS and Rafters brands, and, to a lesser extent, the 2021 acquisition of the Forsake brand.
-See Note 9.
+Our goodwill resulted primarily from the 2011 acquisition of the BOGS and Rafters brands, and, to a lesser extent, the 2021 acquisition of the Forsake brand.
+See Note 8.

 Intangible Assets (excluding Goodwill) - Other intangible assets consist of customer relationships and trademarks.
 Customer relationships are amortized over their estimated useful lives.
 Trademarks are not amortized, but are reviewed for impairment on an annual basis and between annual tests when an event occurs or circumstances change that indicates the carrying value may not be recoverable.
-During 2022, we recorded a \$1.2 million impairment charge to write-down the carrying value of the Forsake trademark.
-This charge was recorded within selling and administrative expense in the Consolidated Statements of Earnings.
-See Note 9.
+During 2023 and 2022, we recorded impairment charges of \$0.5 million and \$1.2 million, respectively to write-down the carrying value of the Forsake trademark.
+These charges were recorded within selling and administrative expenses in the Consolidated Statements of Earnings.
+See Note 8.